Like what you see? I'm always adding more content. Click SUBSCRIBE! to receive email alerts every time I make an update.

 What a great month - all existing properties are humming along, and the two new BRRRR's are starting to throw off some cash flow as well.
 I will be adding individual tracking for the BRRRR's once the first mortgage payments kick in.

-I'm quite happy to not have to come out of pocket to pay for the turnover repairs, lease up fees, and major basement repairs being done this month.
-This is the beauty of having multiple units in a portfolio, you can cover your expenses with cash flow from other properties.
+Had to pay for turnover repairs, lease up fees, and major basement repairs being done this month.
 I'm excited for next month as I'll have my 2 Central PA BRRRR's to add to the mix.

 february 2018 update (+$1,636)